 Second, we saw room to spread out.
-The property is about 190 feet across and that meant we could consider single story construction.
-We figures that, as we age, a single story might come in handy.
+The property is about 190 feet across and that meant we could consider single-story construction.
+We figured that, as we age, a single-story might come in handy.

 Below is an early draft of the floor plan with the green circle indicating the Yurt’s footprint.